Axial3D joins the Amazon Web Services partner network

 Axial3D has achieved Select Technology Partner status in the Amazon Web Services (AWS) Partner Network (APN).
 As an APN member, Axial3D will work to help hospitals streamline processes, drive efficiency and build value in their program with quality management and augmented segmentation software.

-Niall Haslam, CTO at Axial3D, said,
+Niall Haslam, CTO at Axial3D at the time, said:

-“Working with AWS is yet another commitment from axial3D to our customers in our mission to drive standardization and quality adherence.
+“Working with AWS is yet another commitment from Axial3D to our customers in our mission to drive standardization and quality adherence.
 This allows business users to gain insights that are often hidden within data, so they can reach evidence-based decisions with confidence.
-With AWS powering axial3Dassure, we can deliver a secure, powerful and fast service allowing our customers to do what they do best, treat patients.”
+With AWS powering Axial3Dassure, we can deliver a secure, powerful and fast service allowing our customers to do what they do best, treat patients.”